 The range encompasses two-wheel drive versions, which are more economical, and four-wheel drive models, which offer more grip over slippery surfaces.
 There’s also the option of diesel or petrol, automatic or manual gearboxes.
 Newer models get automatic emergency braking, helping it to a top five-star Euro NCAP safety rating.

 Few rivals can match its cornering and refinement over bumpy surfaces.

 The recent upgrade smartened the interior in a way that only previous owners would notice – there are a few more chrome highlights and some of the materials have been improved.
 That’s because the cabin was already pretty good, with a sense of quality to rival the German brands.

 Whatever age the CX-5, you’ll find there’s a well-arranged dashboard in front of the driver.
-Controls are clear and switches and buttons feel durable.
-In fact most of the interior finish feels sturdy — as if it will take years of knocks and scrapes from typical family usage plus a bit of off-road adventure maybe.
+The controls are clear and switches and buttons feel durable.
+In fact, most of the interior finish feels sturdy — as if it will take years of knocks and scrapes from typical family usage plus a bit of off-road adventure maybe.

 With good head and legroom in the front and back the occupants of the CX-5 have always had plenty of space – the one slight downfall is the boot – which isn’t as big as some rivals.

 Look out for CX-5 models with the extra luxuries extras fitted — they can take the Mazda crossover into the realms of premium motoring.
 Some come with a very useful powered tailgate for example.